mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Shielding:** By combining the sensory input of your illusions with physical barriers to reinforce them, you can create incredibly convincing simulacra.
 You can encase the shields you generate within illusory walls.

 **Telepathy:** While you generate your illusions in the minds of those around you, you can poke around in those minds.
-This is especially useful if you want to project someone’s darkest secret or hidden fear.
+This is especially useful if you want to project someone's darkest secret or hidden fear.

 ### Drawbacks

 - Everyone has demons, of course.
-Not everyone has the latent ability to bring their subconscious thoughts into the real world when they aren’t paying attention.
+Not everyone has the latent ability to bring their subconscious thoughts into the real world when they aren't paying attention.
 You suffer from a [Subconscious Made Real].
-- Your illusions aren’t projections; they’re hallucinations you make people have.
-This means your [Illusions Don’t Show Up on Video].
+- Your illusions aren't projections; they're hallucinations you make people have.
+This means your [Illusions Don't Show Up on Video].
 - You spin your illusions together out of shadows.
-Indoors or at night they’re perfectly serviceable, but your [Illusions Dissipate in Daylight].
+Indoors or at night they're perfectly serviceable, but your [Illusions Dissipate in Daylight].

 ### Collateral Damage Effects